-Our common stock has been approved for listing on the Nasdaq Global Select Market under the symbol "RRBI."
+We have applied to list our common stock on the Nasdaq Global Select Market under the symbol "RRBI."

 Risk factors

 Investing in our common stock involves risks.
 See "Risk Factors," beginning on page 24, for a discussion of factors that you should carefully consider before making an investment decision.